Emergency Funding for Charities Supporting People Affected by Coronavirus

 Please note: As we are going into summer holiday period, it may take us longer to process applications than it has been, so please allow up to a month to hear back from us.

 Who can apply?

-We will give priority to constituted community groups e.g. charities/CICs, with an average annual income of less than £200,000* and who are supporting the most vulnerable people at this time.
+Although larger organisations can apply, we will give priority to constituted community groups e.g. charities/CICs, with an average annual income of less than £200,000 and who are supporting the most vulnerable people at this time.

 How much can you apply for?

 Grants are up to £10,000, but we anticipate most awards will be for less than that – we want this fund to support as many organisations as possible and so to reach the widest number of beneficiaries.

 Please note: Where an applicant has more than six months of free reserves, we would expect them to be utilising some of those monies in this time of crisis.
 Reserves are built up to be accessed in high risk scenarios, which is of course what we are in now.